 Sedation Dentistry and Anesthesia

-We will: – Monitor your heart rate with ECG; your breathing and blood oxygen levels with pulse oximetry, as well as blood pressure and endtidal CO2 capnography as recommended by the American Association of Oral and Maxillofacial Surgeons. – Allay your fears of IV placement by using the latest techniques of topical local anesthetic to numb your arm prior to IV placement. – Manage any pain you may have after your procedure. – Ensure your comfort before, during, and after the procedure.
+We Will: – Monitor your heart rate with ECG; your breathing and blood oxygen levels with pulse oximetry, as well as blood pressure and endital CO2 capnography as recommended by the American Association of Oral and Maxillofacial surgeons. – Allay your fears of IV placement by using the latest techniques of topical local anesthetic to numb your arm prior to IV placement – Manage any pain you may have after your procedure. – Ensure your comfort before, during and after the procedure.

-Instructions for Patients Receiving IV Anesthesia: 1.
+Instructions for patients Receiving IV Anestiesia: 1.
 Patients who receive any type of sedation must NOT have anything to eat or drink including water for eight hours before surgery.
 This is for your safety and to prevent vomiting and aspiration.
 If these instructions are not followed your surgery will be postponed.
 2. It is important that a responsible adult accompanies you on the day of surgery.
 This person MUST stay in our office during the scheduled procedure and be able to drive you home after the surgery.
-You will not be able to drive on the day of surgery.
+You will not be able to drive on the day of the surgery.
 3. A parent or guardian must accompany any unmarried patient under 18 years of age at the time of surgery.
-4. Brush your teeth and use a mouthwash before reporting to the office for surgery.
-This decreases the risk of infection, It is preferable to have a light meal the night before your surgery.
-5. It is advisable to have someone at home to care for you on the day of surgery.
+4. Brush your teeth and use a mouthwash before reporting to the office before your surgery.
+5. It is advisable to have someone at home to take care of you on the day of surgery.
 6. Wear a short sleeve garment that is loose fitting around the arms and neck.
 Wear low-heeled shoes.
 Please remove contact lenses, jewelry, make-up, nail polish and watches prior to arrival for surgery.
 7. Do not smoke eight (8) hours prior to surgery.
-8. If you develop a fever or a cold contact this office immediately.
+8. If you develop a fever or cold contact this office immediately.
 9. Please be prepared to complete the financial arrangements that were discussed during the consultation appointment.
 10. Unless otherwise specified, take all your usual prescribed medications two hours prior to surgery with a sip of water.